michelangelodorado/outofband-apidisovery/README.md

 ### 3. Set Up Apilogger

 #### a.
 Prepare Linux Host and Install Docker
-- Set up a Linux host for apilogger.
+- Set up a Linux host for the logger and install Docker
-- Install Docker on the designated Linux host.

 #### b.
 Modify apilogger.js
 - Customize the apilogger.js file by setting the FQDN to match the configuration in F5 XC.